 Part 8 of the Act provides a legislative framework in Ireland confirming the validity of Advance Healthcare Directives (AHD).
-Under these provisions, a person aged 18 and over who has capacity can make an AHD.
-There is no obligation on any person to make an AHD.
+Under these provisions, a person aged 18 and over who has capacity can make an Advance Healthcare Directive.
+There is no obligation on any person to make an Advance Healthcare Directive.
 The person making the directive can refuse medical treatment in advance provided the conditions set out in the Act are satisfied.
 This Part of the Act does not affect current law in relation to euthanasia or assisted suicide both of which are and continue to be illegal in Ireland.

 In particular Part 8 of the Act provides for the following: